chazwatkins/ash_training/labs/2-relationships.md

      |> Ash.read!()
 ```

 - Generate resource diagrams with `mix ash.generate_resource_diagrams`.
 You can add the `--format png` option, but that requires `npm install -g @mermaid-js/mermaid-cli`, which people tend to have issues with due to node versions.
+To view the charts otherwise, paste the mermaid code into the [Mermaid Live Editor](https://mermaid.live/edit).

 - Show the `user.id` in the tweet list in the same way we're showing the `user.email`.